dosaic/dosaic/Api/OpenApi/README.md

 # Dosaic.Api.OpenApi

 A Dosaic plugin that integrates [Swashbuckle / Swagger](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) into a Dosaic web service.
-It registers the Swagger generator, serves the interactive Swagger UI at `"/"`, auto-discovers XML documentation files, and ships several built-in filters that improve schema quality for value objects, read-only properties, and file-upload endpoints.
+It registers the Swagger generator, serves the interactive Swagger UI at `"/"`, auto-discovers XML documentation files, and ships built-in filters that improve schema quality for value objects, read-only properties, and file-upload endpoints.
 Optional OAuth 2.0 / JWT bearer authentication can be wired up through configuration.

 ## Installation